enkidevs/curriculum/web/html/core-html-elements/style-element.md

 ## Content

 The HTML `style` element is used to style the content of an html document.
-These styles are loaded with the HTML page and work even if external CSS fails to load for some reasno.
-These are often used to load what we call **Critical CSS**, without which page is really hard to read
+These styles are loaded with the HTML page and work even if external CSS fails to load for some reason.
+These are often used to load what we call **Critical CSS**, without which the page is really hard to read

 ```html
 <head>